 In the 1940s several portraits were tentatively linked to the elder Gerardus on the basis of style and his relationship by blood or marriage to the sitters.
 At least one scholar concluded that Duyckinck probably painted very little.
 In 1976 a painting of the birth of the Virgin, signed and dated Gerardus Duyckinck/1713, was published.
 This is the only known signed and dated work by Gerardus Duyckinck.
 Since then, more paintings have been linked to the signed work on the basis of stylistic comparison and scientific analysis.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Belknap, Waldron Phoenix, Jr. American Colonial Painting: Materials for a History.
 Cambridge, Massachusetts, 1959: 118-120.